gurok/pather/Readme.md

 <path d="M 100,100 bumpyLine(g=20 %r=45 #=3)"
 ```

-Where `%r=` and `#=` are alternate syntax for the rotation operator and repetition respectively.
+Where `%r=` and `#=` are alternate syntax for distortion operators and repetition respectively.

 You can also measure a segment's width/height and use it as a value:

 ```
 <!-- Draw a line that's the width and height of a bumpyLine -->